-Kronick Moskovitz is pleased to announce that 18 of its talented and distinguished attorneys have been selected for inclusion in the 2014 Northern California Super Lawyers and Rising Stars lists.
-This year's list of attorneys continues to reflect Kronick's depth and expertise in labor and employment law, litigation, environmental law, business and corporate law, local government and public agency law and education law.
+Kronick Moskovitz is pleased to announce that 16 of its talented and distinguished attorneys have been selected for inclusion in the 2015 Northern California Super Lawyers and Rising Stars lists.
+This year's list of attorneys continues to reflect Kronick's depth and expertise in labor and employment law, litigation, environmental law, business and corporate law, education, and local government and public agency law.